mbarker84/css-irl/src/pages/how-git-stash-can-help-you-juggle-multiple-branches.md

 ## Creating and applying a stash entry

-Stashing allows us to save a copy of our uncommited changes on the current working branch.
+Stashing allows us to save a copy of our uncommitted changes on the current working branch.

 <figure>
   <img src="how-git-stash-01.svg" alt="A stash entry added to the stash list">